 - When was the last time you did a credit card comparison and switched credit cards?

 If the answer is more than 2 months ago, you are missing out.
 On the 1st of July, the government rolled out a major credit card reform to make it faster and easier to repay your card balance.

 There are also huge benefits to new customers who switch.
 Banks reserve some of their best perks for their new customers, such as 0% interest on purchases, 0% interest on balance transfers or frequent flyer bonus points on sign-up.

-Learn to avoid all of mentioned balance transfer mistakes, and you are on your way to securing the best possible card that fits your requirements.
+Learn to avoid all of mentioned balance transfer mistakes, and you are on your way to securing a card that will be suitable for your requirements.